 - As the work is proceeded with, the items identified are split, and if they cannot be completed within a sprint, then they are put into the product backlog.

-- When the sprint backlog is developed by the development team, the items which can be completed within a sprint are taken up.
+- When the development team develops the sprint backlog, the items that can be completed within a sprint are taken up.

 3. Daily Sprint: A daily scrum or stand up is held every day with each sprint.

 - Every member of the development team comes well prepared.

 - Even though a few members of the development team are missing, it begins exactly on time.

 - Every day it should be held at the same time and place.

 - Only development team members should contribute, but anyone else is also welcome.

 - Each team member is expected to answer three questions during the daily scrum.

 - Did I do anything to contribute towards the team’s sprint goal yesterday?